Dates and booking

 Successful candidates receive:

-- A personalised e-certificate (PDF) from Autodesk confirming their AutoCAD-certified status.
+- An e-certificate (PDF) from Autodesk confirming your AutoCAD-certified status.

 - An official Autodesk-Certified badge that you can use to market your skills, e.g. on your business cards, in your email signature, on your website, etc.

 To read more about the benefits of achieving Autodesk-certified status in AutoCAD, read Lyndsay Mann’s blog What benefits does Autodesk certification bring?

 AutoCAD exams are sat online from your place of work or home.